galaxyproject/pulsar/README.rst

 The ``paster`` command line application will be installed as part of the previous dependency installation process.
-This application can be used to start and stop a paste web server running the LWR.
+This application can be used to start and stop a paste web server running the Pulsar.
 This can be done by executing the following command::

 The server may be ran as a daemon via the command::